 September 2003: The price of crude oil is under $25 a barrel; August 11, 2005: $60 a barrel; July 13, 2006: a record price of $78.40 per barrel.
 In the United States, gasoline prices reached an all-time high during the first week of September 2005 in the aftermath of Hurricane Katrina.
 The average retail price was nearly $3.04 per US gallon. #

 2006: Bill Ford steps down as CEO.
 Ford mortgages all assets to raise $23.4 billion cash in secured credit lines, in order to finance product development during restructuring through 2009. #

-These may appear contradictory, at one moment Ford is refusing the chase the market while it’s once mighty Model T falls, and in another the company gives up fuel efficient cars to chase the SUV market and suffers.
+These may appear contradictory, at one moment Ford is refusing the chase the market as it’s once mighty Model T falls, and in another moment the company gives up fuel efficient cars to chase the SUV market and suffers.
 But in both you’ll find Ford’s failure to innovate at the core.

 A story, possibly apocryphal (i.e. I can’t find the source), tells of electronics manufacturers asking customers what features they wanted in their home video equipment.
 “VCRs that rewind faster,” they cried.
 Instead they got DVDs that didn’t need rewinding.
 Henry Ford responded to apparent customer demands for more, cheaper Model Ts, but customers quickly moved elsewhere when other manufacturers offered variety and style.